-It is essential that you care for your retainers and attend retainer appointments as requested by our staff.
-If you are unsure about any aspect on how to care for your retainer, please ask any member of staff and they will be happy to give you the necessary information.
+It is essential that you take good care of your retainers and attend retainer appointments as requested by our staff.
+If you are unsure about anything, please ask any member of staff and they will be happy to answer your questions.Treatment options